-(11) For purposes of this rule, a Contract does not become a Public Improvement Contract until construction work is described, specified, authorized and agreed upon by the parties to the Contract.
+(9) Timing of Engine Requirements.
+For purposes of this rule, a Contract does not become a Public Improvement Contract until construction work is described, specified, authorized and agreed upon by the parties to the Contract.
 A Contract that has not yet become a Public Improvement Contract includes, but is not limited to, a Contract for Construction Manager/General Contractor Services which only includes preconstruction services to be provided by the Contractor, or a progressive design-build Contract that only includes preliminary design services to be provided by the Contractor.